tBaxter/questions-for-employers/README.md

 **What’s the timeline for making a decision on this position?** When should I get back in touch with you?

+**Does the company require a prospective employee to sign a non-complete contract?
+If so, could you explain in a few words how restrictive it is.
+Is this non-compete contract negotiable?**

 ## Performance